w3f/General-Grants-Program/grants/speculative/subauction.md

 ### Ecosystem Fit

 We aim to build consumer facing application that possibly integrates with already being developed NFT infrastructure projects and allows creating and bidding on NFT auctions of different auction types.
+The point is to provide an easy integration to existing NFT implementations that can be re-used across the whole ecosystem.
+Also, there will be different auction types and some of them have never been implemented in the Polkadot space so it's definitely something that will push the whole ecosystem forward and we might even find some other means of token distribution models that can benefit all the projects (for example adjustments to the Dutch auction).

 ## Team :busts_in_silhouette: